mattdesl/gl-sprite-text/README.md

 Draws the text with the given shader, at the specified pixel position (lower-left origin).

 The `start` (inclusive) and `end` (exclusive) indices will draw the laid out glyphs within those bounds.
 This can be used to style and colour different pieces of text.
 If not specified, they will default to 0 and the text length, respectively.

+If text is cached, the `x, y, start, end` parameters are ignored.

 #### `text.layout([wrapWidth])`